My First Next.js Project... This Site!

 - No optimization: Images, scripts, and assets weren’t optimized automatically.

-Next.js solves these problems by giving me:
+Next.js solves these problems by providing:

 - File-based routing (creating a new page is as simple as adding a new folder and nested 'page.jsx' file within /app)